 Since spending the last few years focusing on nourishing myself on all levels, my bones are holding strong.

 I am passionate about sharing what I’ve learned and helping women understand their bones, nourish their bones, and build stronger bones so they can enjoy a long life of mobility and independence.

 I firmly believe that the crux of our health care is self-care enriched with collaboration, support, information, and grit.

 For my clients I am 100% their ally supporting them on how to develop effective self-care practices, research solutions, troubleshoot obstacles, and feel fully empowered making their healthiest and safest choices to not fear their bones so they can live their life with confidence and vitality.

 It’s for you if you have osteoporosis or osteopenia, or have a family history of low bone density, and you want to quickly learn how to:

 The guide breaks down for you the 7 key tools you can use to know your bones, feed your bones, and not fear your bones as you age.

 Inhale Inspiration, Exhale Action with my free, easy guide here.

 Well, first of all there is indeed magic in the number 3 (I even wrote a blog about it), the color green evokes strength and vitality, and circles indicate totality, wholeness, focus, timelessness, and cyclic movements.

 Mary Beth Ray is a certified yoga teacher, holistic nutrition consultant, and Functional Medicine and National Board-Certified Health & Wellness coach.
-She helps women understand their bones, nourish their bones, build stronger bones, and, most importantly, not fear their bones so they can enjoy a long life of mobility and independence.
+She helps folks understand and nourish their bones, build stronger bones, and, most importantly, not fear their bones so they can enjoy a long life of mobility and independence.
 MB firmly believes that the crux of our health care is self-care enriched with collaboration, support, information, and grit.
 Practicing with MB you will hone a more graceful engagement with your everyday life.
-To learn more about MB’s personal journey and how she can help you, visit 3greencircles.com
+To learn more, visit 3greencircles.com